foomo/foomo-docs/foomo/docs/security/macos.md

   ```
 - [Gatekeeper](https://en.wikipedia.org/wiki/Gatekeeper_(macOS)) and [Notarization](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution): Before a downloaded app runs for the first time, Gatekeeper verifies that it’s from an identified developer and has been notarized by Apple—an automated check for malicious content.
 - [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox) and entitlements: Applications from the App Store are sandboxed, meaning they are restricted in their access to system resources and user data.
 They must declare required permissions (entitlements), limiting the potential damage if compromised.
-- [Transparency, Consent, and Control](https://en.wikipedia.org/wiki/Transparency,_Consent,_and_Control) (TCC): The system prompts the user for explicit permission before an app can access sensitive data or services, such as the camera, microphone, location, contacts, or screen recording.
+- [Transparency, Consent, and Control](https://support.apple.com/en-gb/guide/security/secddd1d86a6/web) (TCC): The system prompts the user for explicit permission before an app can access sensitive data or services, such as the camera, microphone, location, contacts, or screen recording.
-- [XProtect](https://en.wikipedia.org/wiki/XProtect) and Apple malware removal: macOS includes built-in, signature-based antivirus capabilities that silently check for and block/remove known malware in the background.
+- [XProtect](https://support.apple.com/en-gb/guide/security/sec469d47bd8/web) and Apple malware removal: macOS includes built-in, signature-based antivirus capabilities that silently check for and block/remove known malware in the background.
 Apple pushes updates to it automatically.
 - Full‑disk encryption ([FileVault](https://en.wikipedia.org/wiki/FileVault)): Provides strong, hardware-accelerated AES-XTS 256-bit encryption for the entire startup disk, protecting all data at rest.
 If a device is lost or stolen, the data is unreadable without the user's password or a secure recovery key.

-## Opinionated Baseline (what we enforce)
+## Opinionated Baseline

 Harden in layers: identity, device state, data protections, network posture, app controls, and telemetry.
 Use MDM to apply and verify settings at scale.